Network driven sampling; a critical threshold for design effects: The gap between sampling with and without-replacement

 \end{prop} The proof is based on the fact that if $X_\sigma = i$, the probability of transitioning back to the state of $X_{\sigma'}$ is $1/deg(i) \ge 1/D$.
 The full proof is contained in Section \ref{app:replacement} of the appendix.

 As Proposition \ref{prop:lowerRn} shows, the \tp can have several repeated samples.
 However, this alone does not prevent the variance from decaying at rate $1/n$; the decay of the variance is determined by the critical threshold, $m > \lambda_2^{-2}$.

-Because $R_n$ counts \textit{pairs} of repeats, $\E(R_n)$ could grow at rate $n^2$.
-The next result shows that under certain conditions, this is not the case; when ignoring log terms, Theorem \ref{thm:upperRn} provides a matching upper bound on $\E(R_n)$.
+The next result gives a matching upper bound for $\E(R_n)$.
+This shows that the rate of $\E(R_n)$ does not depend on the critical threshold.

 \begin{theorem} Consider a sequence of samples $\{X_\tau: \tau \in \T_n\}$ that are sampled from a $(\T_n,P_N)$ \textit{-walk on } $G_N$, where $n$ and $N$ are both growing.
 Suppose that the sequence $\T_n$ satisfies the conditions of Theorem \ref{thm:upperBound}; that is, there is a balanced infinite tree $\T$ that grows at rate $m$ and $\T_n$ is a sequence of subtrees that successively add one generation at a time.